 - Stir in the apple cider vinegar.

 - Like it a little stronger?
-Let the honey and crushed chili flakes infuse a little longer, for 30-40 minutes or so, then strain as above.
+Let the honey and crushed dried red chili flakes infuse a little longer, for 30-40 minutes or so, then strain as above.
 And if you'd like ALL the heat, don't strain the mixture at all.
-It will continue to infuse with flavour over time.
+It will continue to infuse with flavor over time.